 Catalyst 210: Intercultural Competence

-This seminar provides all students foundational skills in intercultural competency and further develops skills in writing and critical analysis, with a particular focus on identifying and challenging biases and assumptions.
+This seminar provides all students foundational skills in intercultural competency and further develops skills in writing and critical analysis, with a particular focus on identifying and challenging cultural assumptions.
+Students make critical comparisons between other cultures and their own in ways that encourage both a recognition of a plurality of values and an understanding of how one’s own worldview is shaped by a particular culture.
+To understand cultural differences, students must have some awareness of how inequality, power, oppression, and/or dominance have formed — and continue to impact — cultures.
 Students will become attentive to the ways in which their own cultural assumptions shape perception and begin to develop awareness of and empathy for the worldviews of other cultures.
-They will be able to describe how power and oppression shape the meaning of cultural differences and situate their own cultural identity within these relations.
+These issues may be addressed from any disciplinary or interdisciplinary perspective.

 Catalyst 220: Interdisciplinary Integration